hphelion/documentation/cli.windows.metadata.md

 ---
 layout: default
-title: "Windows CLI: Working with Meta-Data"
+title: "HP Helion Public Cloud CLI Software for Windows PowerShell: Working with Meta-Data"
 permalink: /cli/windows/metadata/
 product: win-cli

 ---
-# Windows CLI: Working with Meta-Data #
+# HP Helion Public Cloud CLI Software for Windows PowerShell: Working with Meta-Data #

 When required, you have the ability to store user defined meta-data along with the objects placed within a Container.
 This is accomplished with the  set-metadata cmdlet.
 Input values for this parameter are a series of one to many key value pairs.
 Each Key Value pair must be enclosed in quotes and separated by the Pipe (|) character.
 Individual Key Values Pairs are delimited by a comma.
 For example..